calubrecht/lazerwikiStandaloneDeploy/README.md

-copy lazerwiki/build/libs/lazerwiki-X.X.X.X.jar to lazerwiki.jar in root of this repo. copy lazerwiki/src/main/sql/lazerwiki/db to root of this repo.
+copy lazerwiki/build/libs/lazerwiki-X.X.X.X.jar to lazerwiki.jar in root of this repo. copy lazerwiki/src/main/sql/lazerwiki/db to root of this repo. copy lazerwiki-ui/dist/lazerwiki-ui-standalone.jar to lib/ in this repo

-copy lazerwiki-ui/dist/lazerwiki-ui-standalone.jar to lib/ in this repo
+if java jre (version 17 or higher) is not on the path, add full path to JRE to appropriate service script

 Linux:
   - run lazerwiki.sh